Arkaraj/mazesolver/README.md

 # mazesolver
-A fun basic Maze solver on: https://mazesolveark.herokuapp.com
+This is a fun basic Maze solver on: https://mazesolveark.herokuapp.com Do enjoy!!
+Special mention:
+            Inspiration: https://pathjs.herokuapp.com/# and Gray Utopia's https://minstem.com/math/ page